- You do not have any products in your shopping cart yet.

 Where should your table definitely not be placed?

-Your new table prefers a calmer environment.
+Your new table prefers a somewhat calmer environment.
 A new environment can stress the wood – especially if there are temperature differences on and inside the solid wood panel.
 In all these places, the wood is exposed to strong climate fluctuations:

-- Fireplaces and Radiators: Cause uneven heating and dryness.
+- Fireplaces and radiators: Cause uneven heating and dryness.
 Uneven tensions often lead to cracks.

-- Underfloor Heating: Allows very warm air to rise directly underneath and creates tensions that can cause cracks.
+- Underfloor heating: Allows very warm air to rise directly underneath and creates tensions that can cause cracks.

 What to Do If Something Happens?

-The wood used for our tables has been carefully dried and seasoned.
-Usually, nothing will happen, but the above-mentioned conditions can lead to problems.
+The wood used for our tables has been carefully dried and aged.
+Usually, nothing will happen, but the above-mentioned circumstances can lead to problems.

 Why are such damages not covered by warranty?